 \section{Abstract}

-Shot noise is typically associated with the random partitioning of a current.
-Recently, charge current shot noise due to a temperature bias, in the absence of an average current, has attracted interest and was dubbed delta-$T$ noise.
-Here, we show that this concept is much more general, occurring in different nonequilibrium constellations and for different types of currents.
-We specifically analyze and derive bounds for the zero-current charge shot noise at thermovoltage, and for heat shot noise in the absence of a heat current.
+{We investigate the charge and heat electronic noise in a generic two-terminal mesoscopic conductor in the absence of the corresponding charge and heat currents.
+Despite these currents being zero, shot noise is generated in the system.
+We show that, irrespective of the conductor's details and the specific nonequilibrium conditions, the charge shot noise never exceeds its thermal counterpart, thus establishing a general bound.
+Such a bound does not exist in the case of heat noise, which reveals a fundamental difference between charge and heat transport under zero-current conditions.}

 \textit{Introduction.---} In mesoscopic devices, noise arises both at equilibrium, due to thermal excitations leading to thermal noise~\cite{Johnson1927,Nyquist1928}, and out of equilibrium, where partitioning of electrons at a scatterer generates shot noise~\cite{Schottky1918}.
-Shot noise measurements have proven extremely useful to gain insights on charge carriers~\cite{Blanter2000} and have lead, for instance, to the experimental observation of fractional charges~\cite{dePicciotto1997,Saminadayar1997}.
-Very recently, a distinct type of shot noise has been measured: this so-called delta-$T$ noise is of purely thermal origin---it arises due to a temperature bias, without any voltage bias---{but it is distinct from thermal noise} and it is finite despite the \textit{average} current vanishes~\cite{Lumbroso2018,Sivre2019,Larocque2020}.
-This previously overlooked source of {nonequilibrium} noise was first introduced for diffusive conductors~\cite{Sukhorukov1999} and is currently attracting a lot of attention both from a theoretical~\cite{Zhitlukhina2020,Rech2020,Hasegawa2020} and from an experimental perspective~\cite{Lumbroso2018,Sivre2019,Larocque2020}.
-Until now, the analysis of this phenomenon has however mostly been restricted by the following constraints: (1) conductors are assumed to have energy-independent transmission probabilities, (2) the nonequilibrium state is induced by a pure temperature bias, (3) only charge-current shot noise has been considered.
+Shot noise measurements have proven extremely useful to gain insights on charge carriers~\cite{Blanter2000} and have led, for instance, to the experimental observation of fractional charges~\cite{dePicciotto1997,Saminadayar1997}.
+Very recently, a distinct type of shot noise has been measured: this so-called delta-$T$ noise is purely due to a temperature bias {but is distinct from thermal noise} and is finite despite the \textit{average} current vanishes~\cite{Lumbroso2018,Sivre2019,Larocque2020}.
+This previously overlooked source of {nonequilibrium} noise was first introduced for diffusive conductors~\cite{Sukhorukov1999} and is currently attracting a lot of attention, both from a theoretical~\cite{Zhitlukhina2020,Rech2020,Hasegawa2020} and from an experimental perspective~\cite{Lumbroso2018,Sivre2019,Larocque2020}.
+Until now, the analysis of this phenomenon has however mostly been restricted by the following constraints: (i) conductors are assumed to have energy-independent transmission probabilities, (ii) the nonequilibrium state is induced by a pure temperature bias, (iii) only charge-current shot noise has been considered.